 GAME BALL goes to: RB Le'Veon Bell

-THE COUNTDOWN A quick look at the top performances from Sunday's game:
+THE COUNTDOWN -- A quick look at the top performances from the game Thursday against the Ravens:

 INSIDE THE NUMBERS

 10 -- That's the number of plays of 50 yards or longer allowed by the Steelers this season.
 The latest was a 54-yard catch by Torrey Smith to the Steelers 1 that set up the first touchdown -- the seventh completion of 50-plus yards.

 The Steelers had two apparent touchdowns on the final drive overturned by replay -- a 20-yard pass to Heath Miller and a 1-yard run by Le'Veon Bell.
 Miller's knee was ruled to have touched at the 1 and Bell's helmet was knocked off before he crossed into the end zone, automatically blowing the play dead at that point.
 The Steelers eventually scored a touchdown that counted when Roethlisberger threw a 1-yard pass to Jerricho Cotchery that cut the lead to 22-20 with 1:03 remaining.
 "We didn't worry about it," guard Ramon Foster said.
 "We needed a touchdown.
 If we didn't get it then, we were going to try again and we did."

 After being shutout in the first half for the first time this season and trailing, 19-7, in the fourth quarter, Ben Roethlisberger engineered touchdown drives on the final two possessions to cut the lead to 22-20 with 1:03 remaining.
 And he did it by completing 12 of 17 passes for 140 yards on those drives, including 7 of 10 for 93 yards on the 13-play touchdown drive.
 Tight end Heath Miller caught four passes for 44 yards on the drive.